 GEN TRANS is able to generate code for transi-

 tions between two vertexes.
 Algorithm 2 shows how it works.
-The generated code is bounded by the defer- ral events, active states, and guard checking.
+The generated code is bound by the defer- ral events, active states, and guard checking.

 Firstly, Algorithm 2 looks for the sex and sen ver- texes contained in the same region and respectively containing the source and target vertexes of the tran- sition t.
 For example, sex and sen in case of the t3 tran- sition are S0 and S1 contained by the top region.
 If the transition t is part of a compound transition (we use the algorithm presented in (Balser et al., 2004; Knapp, 2004) to compute compound transitions), which in- volves some junctions, IF-ELSE statements for junc- tions are generated first (as PSSM says junction is evaluated before any action).
 The composite state is exited by calling the associated exiting region meth- ods (FORK and JOIN for orthogonal regions) in Step 3 and followed by the generated code of transition ef- fects (Step 4 and 5), respectively.
 If the parent state sen of the target vertex vt is a state (composite state), the associated entry is executed (Step 6).
 Entering region methods are then called once the above code completes its execution (Step 7).
 If the target vt of the transition t is a pseudo state, the generation pat- tern corresponding to the pseudo-state types is called.
 These patterns are shown in Table 1.

-Note that, the procedure in 2 only applies for ex- ternal transitions.
-Due to space limitation, the detail of generating local and internal transitions is not dis- cussed here but the only difference is the composite state containing the transitions is not exited.
+Note that the procedure in 2 only applies for ex- ternal transitions.
+Due to space limitation, the detail of generating local and internal transitions is not dis- cussed here but the only difference is that the composite state containing the transitions is not exited.

 6EMPIRICAL STUDY

-The pattern is implemented in two versions: part of the Papyrus Designer tool (pap, ) and standalone as an extension of Papyrus (CEA-List, ).
-Papyrus Designer is based on Papyrus, which is an extensive UML modeling tool, to support a component-based modeling and code generation.
+The pattern is implemented in the Papyrus Designer tool (pap, ), , an extension of the an extension of the UML modeling tool Papyrus (CEA-LIST).
+Papyrus designer supports component-based modeling and code generation.
 The behavior of a component in Papyrus Designer is described by us- ing UML State Machines.
 The tool allows to use some time notions from the MARTE profile to specify

 Table 1: Pseudo state code generation pattern